-Financial Assets
+i) Financial Assets

-The company classifies its financial asset as held-to-maturity investments.
+The company classifies its financial asset loans and receivable and as held-to-maturity investments.
 The classification depends on the nature and purpose for which the financial assets were acquired and is determined at the time of initial recognition.